sqonk/phext-datakit/docs/api/Importer.md

 In the cases were the CSV has no column headers then the supplied array will be in simple sequential order.

-- **$filePath** Path or URL to the CSV file.
+- **string** $filePath Path or URL to the CSV file.
-- **$headers** When `TRUE`, will take the first row as the headers.
+- **?list<string>** $headers When `TRUE`, will take the first row as the headers.
 When an array is supplied then the array will be used as the column headers.
 Passing `FALSE` or any other value will result in sequential column headers.
-- **$skipRows** Skip over a specified number of rows at the start.
+- **int** $skipRows Skip over a specified number of rows at the start.
 Defaults to 0.

 **See:**  Importer::yield_csv() for possible errors or exceptions that may be raised.

-**Returns:**  A DataFrame object containing the rows from the CSV, or `NULL` if no rows were retrieved.
+**Returns:**  ?DataFrame A DataFrame object containing the rows from the CSV, or `NULL` if no rows were retrieved.

 ------